 If a manufacturer becomes aware that their products are defective and can cause harm to infant consumers, they should issue a recall of the product to alert all consumers.
 Still, that does not prevent injured consumers from taking legal action against these manufacturers.
 At Shapiro Law Team, we help injured babies, infants, children, and their families hold the makers of these defective children’s products responsible for the harm they cause.

 Not surprisingly, common risks, injuries, and consequences of defective children’s products include but are not limited to:

-Just remember, if you or your child was injured by a faulty baby, toddler, infant, or children’s product, feel free to contact David Shapiro at David Shapiro Law, PLLC, as soon as possible.
+Just remember, if you or your child was injured by a faulty baby, toddler, infant, or children’s product, feel free to contact David Shapiro at Shapiro Law Team, as soon as possible.
 We will immediately collect, and preserve all available evidence including the faulty product itself and any other critical pieces of evidence.
 Keep in mind that without the product such as the car seat, bumper, or blanket, it can be almost impossible to move forward with a potential product liability lawsuit.
 Therefore, you should contact a product’s liability attorney as soon as possible after the incident to protect your and your child’s legal rights.

 Some products designed to help you, unfortunately, do the opposite.
 With the advent of technology and science, medical device and pharmaceutical manufacturers have created devices and drugs that help us live longer and healthier.
 Pacemakers, stents, implants (such as hips, shoulders), contraceptive devices, defibrillators are examples of these incredible achievements in modern medicine.
 Unfortunately, some of the manufacturers of these products have cut corners that have ended up hurting the patient rather than helping the patient.